nazaroladepo/CSCE-448-Final/README.md

 ## Dependencies

-The only dependency needed to compile and run this project is OpenGL 3.3, which should come supported by default with the drivers of any modern GPU.
+The only dependencies needed to compile and run this project is OpenGL 3.3, which should come supported by default with the drivers of any modern GPU, and CMake 3.1.

+## Ubuntu

+    apt install cmake

+## macOS

+    brew install cmake

 ## How to Build